OwLynq/RIA-CRM-TCP-Server/README.md

 # RIA CRM TCP Server

-## Описание
+## Description
-RIA CRM TCP Server — это серверная часть CRM-системы, которая обрабатывает сообщения между клиентами через протокол TCP. Был написан в рамках дипломного проекта для RIA CRM System.
+**RIA CRM TCP Server** is the server-side component of the RIA CRM System.
+It handles communication between clients using the TCP protocol.
+Developed as part of a diploma project for the RIA CRM System.

-## Особенности
+## Features
-- Обработка входящих сообщений от клиентов через TCP-соединение.
-- Обеспечение обмена сообщениями в реальном времени между клиентами.
-- Поддержка многозадачности с помощью потоков для обработки нескольких клиентов одновременно.
-- Подключение и взаимодействие с клиентскими приложениями через TCP.
+- Handles incoming messages from clients via TCP connections
+- Enables real-time messaging between multiple clients
+- Supports multithreading to manage multiple clients concurrently
+- Communicates with client applications over TCP

-## Технологии
+## Technologies
-- **C# / .NET** — для разработки серверной логики.
+- **C# / .NET** – for server logic development
-- **TCP** — для сетевого взаимодействия между сервером и клиентами.
+- **TCP** – for network communication between server and clients
-- **SQL Server** — для хранения данных.
+- **SQL Server** – for data storage
-- **Threading** — для многозадачности и обработки нескольких клиентов одновременно.
+- **Threading** – for multitasking and handling multiple clients simultaneously